ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 11 all cpus log their respective samples to a single global buffer that is protected by a global spin lock.
-On 12, each CPU has its own logging buffer - thus requiring no locking to prevent corrupt updates, only the disabling of interrupts to protect against interruption by the timer interrupt which copies samples recorded by NMI interrupts.
+On 12, each CPU has its own logging buffer - thus requiring no locking to prevent corrupt updates, only the disabling of interrupts to protect against preemption by another thread or interruption by the timer interrupt which copies samples recorded by pmc's NMI interrupts.

-Using locke
+An object is said to be "live" if the object's fields are valid and the object itself has not been freed.
+One can use a lock to guarantee that entries in a system global or process global structure has not been while a thread is referencing a table entry.
+One example in 11.x vs 12.x is the handling of guaranteeing liveness of cone